Run/Walk/Run in Fall Weather — Simple Adjustments for Cooler Days

 Background: Pacing with the Seasons

-The Galloway Method focuses on control.
-As the heat of summer fades, your performance often improves, but cold muscles require more careful preparation.
-By sticking to a conservative ratio from the start, you manage the physiological transition to cooler air safely.
-For more on adjusting to different conditions, see our guide on adapting Run-Walk-Run for hills, heat, cold, and rain.
+The Galloway Method is built around control.
+As summer heat fades, your pace may improve, but colder muscles still need more careful preparation.
+By sticking with a conservative ratio from the start, you can manage the shift to cooler air more safely.
+For more on adjusting to changing conditions, see our guide on adapting Run-Walk-Run for hills, heat, cold, and rain.

 Fall Layering Guide

 Proper clothing is your first line of defense against the chill.
-Focus on moisture-wicking materials and avoid cotton, which traps sweat and can lead to a dangerous post-run chill.
+Focus on moisture-wicking materials and avoid cotton, which holds sweat and can leave you cold once your pace drops or the wind picks up.

 | Temp Range | Recommended Gear |